DataDog/integrations-extras/seagence/README.md

 ### Uninstallation

 To remove the Datadog integration from Seagence:
-1. Navigate to the Seagence's Integrations page and click **Revoke**.
 1. Uninstall the integration from Datadog by clicking **Uninstall Integration**.
 Once you uninstall the integration, any previous authorizations are revoked.
-1. Ensure that all API keys associated with the integration have been disabled by searching for the integration name on the [API Keys Management page][6].
+2. Ensure that all API keys associated with the integration have been disabled by searching for the integration name on the [API Keys Management page][6].
-1. Remove the `-javaagent` option from your application's Java runtime parameters.
-For more information, visit [getting started][3] on [Seagence][1].
+3. Remove the `-javaagent` option from your application's Java runtime parameters.

 ## Data Collected